jhudsl/Documentation_and_Usability/docs/05-getting_started.md

 It's hard to get started if you don't know where to go to begin with!
 Your getting started section should be the easiest page to find.
+Have your link to your getting started page prominently feature on your landing page and if you have a navigation bar.

 ### Introduce your user to the basics